nhscc/problem-statements/2020/bdpa-airports-part-1.md

 API](https://hsccdfbb7244.docs.apiary.io).

 If the name, birthdate, and sex match a passenger's info, they should be denied.
-This should be the case even if the passenger's information is in a different case (i.e. they spell their name in all caps).
+This should happen even if the passenger's information is in a different case (i.e. they spell their name in all caps).

 > To test the No Fly List, you can use the following passenger information: name
 > (first middle last): Restricted User Flier; birthdate (day, month, year): 25,